 Unlocking Nature's Secrets!
-How Animals Navigate with Unmatched Precision! - YaNoticias
+How Animals Navigate with Unmatched Precision! - YANoticias

 – Measurement Time: The duration required to assess and respond to magnetic fields.

-By meticulously analyzing these parameters, the researchers tackled challenges that were previously obscured, illuminating how magnetoreceptors operate near the quantum limit.
+By meticulously analysing these parameters, the researchers tackled challenges that were previously obscured, illuminating how magnetoreceptors operate near the quantum limit.

 Implications for Technology Development